 The Namgi’s people are the original inhabitants from here and still lay claim to their traditional lands that make up a large portion of the territory.

-When l was a boy, we used to have to take a ferry that ran between Kelsey bay and Beaver Cove in order to reach the north island.
+When l was a boy, we used to have to take a ferry that ran between Kelsey Bay and Beaver Cove in order to reach the north island.
 It was always a great trip.
 There was a good chance of seeing bears on the shore or orcas and sea lions in the water or other types of wildlife.
 There was always something of great interest to a young lad.
-I did enjoy those early trips up island with my dad.
+I did enjoy those early trips up the island with my dad.